Taniec z gwiazdami season 7

 The 7th season of Taniec z gwiazdami, the Polish edition of Dancing with the Stars, started on 2 March 2008 and ended on 25 May 2008.
 It was broadcast by TVN.
 Katarzyna Skrzynecka and Piotr Gąsowski continued as the hosts, and the judges were: Iwona Szymańska-Pavlović, Zbigniew Wodecki, Beata Tyszkiewicz and Piotr Galiński.

+On 25 May, Magdalena Walach and her partner Cezary Olszewski were crowned the champions.